Honduran Bishops’ Conference Replies to Accusations of a Homosexual Network at Major Seminary

 The Register article quoted directly from one of the seminarians who had signed the letter, and referenced both a copy of a suicide note from a seminarian involved in a homosexual relationship with another seminarian, and graphic homosexual texts verified to have been exchanged between seminarians.

 Also contacted for the article were the offices of Cardinal Maradiaga, the archbishop of Tegucigalpa, the Honduran bishops’ conference and each of the country’s bishops.
-None of the bishops had replied to the Register’s queries at the time this article was published.
+Only one of the bishops had replied to the Register’s queries at the time this article was published.

 The bishops said they “regretted” the information in the article, adding what was reported “causes pain and scandal in those who supposedly it wants to defend.”